MohsenKoohi/LaganLighter/README.md

 ### Requirements
 1. Libraries: `libnuma`, `openmp`, and `papi`.
 2. Compiler: `gcc` with a version greater than 9 are required.
-3. For using ParaGrapher: `JDK` with a version greater than 15.
+3. For using ParaGrapher: `JDK` with a version greater than 15 and `libfuse`.
 4. Bash tools: `unzip`, `bc`,  and `wget`.

 ### Compiling and Executing Code